-At Hampden-Sydney, we believe that life is a journey, much like the quest to find a career that is fulfilling.
-Vocational Reflection at Hampden-Sydney encourages students to begin discerning a meaningful purpose and calling, in career and in life, and is woven into the academic and extra-curricular life on campus.
-The journey does not end when our young men graduate and leave The Hill; our hope is that they continue in the process of vocational reflection throughout their lives as they develop into good men and good citizens.
+At Hampden-Sydney, we believe that life is a journey.
+The journey does not end when our young men graduate and leave The Hill.
+Our hope is that they continue in the process of vocational reflection throughout their lives as they develop into good men and good citizens.

-Our young men have the opportunity to explore vocational reflection in a number of settings and environments including the academic advising program, career counseling, freshmen seminars, Army ROTC, Living and Learning Communities, mentoring programs, Good Men Plan, athletic team service projects, Society of '91, Residence Life service projects, Wellness Center activities, C Day, Sophomore Vocational Reflection Program, and academic classes.
-This collaborative program includes the following offices: Career Education, Academic Success, Substance Education, Counseling Services, Civic Engagement, Chaplain, First Year and Second Year Programs, Athletics, and a number of Academic Departments.
+Our young men have the opportunity to explore vocational reflection in a number of settings and environments including the academic advising program, career counseling, freshmen seminars, Army ROTC, Living and Learning Communities, mentoring programs, athletic team service projects, Society of '91, Residence Life service projects, Wellness Center activities, and academic classes.
+This collaborative program includes the following offices: Career Education, Academic Success, Substance Education, Counseling Services, Civic Engagement, First Year and Second Year Programs, Athletics, and a number of Academic Departments.

 Linda Hart Cheyne, Retreats and Staff Development

 Becca Snyder Shelton, Programs/Events

 Trey Thurman, Faculty Development